exonum/exonum-doc/src/home/design-overview.md

 new block proposal gets supermajority of votes, this block is considered to be adopted.
 Validators broadcast it to other full-nodes.

-To generate new block and vote upon it, the time is divided into the rounds.
+To generate a new block and vote upon it, the time is divided into the rounds.
 For every round, there is predefined Leader node.
 The Leader creates its block proposal in his round and sends it to other validators.
 Others check the proposal, and if it is correct, vote for it.
 If there is a supermajority of